5l1v3r1/personal/dell_latitude_7250/README.md

 ### Latitude E7250

 - Kernel

-kernel-config is a minimal kernel config for this, I changed wifi card so this is the only thing that is not default - Just deselect ath10k_pci and ath10k_core and set iwlwifi as wifi module instead if you have the default card and wanna use my kernel config.
+kernel-config is a minimal kernel config for e7250, I changed wifi card so this is the only thing that is not default - Just deselect ath10k_pci and ath10k_core and set iwlwifi as wifi module instead if you have the default card and wanna use my kernel config.

 Also twofish-xts-plain64 is used for encryption so you should change this to your needs, otherwise its not much to edit from a default setup with only needed modules.